shivasaireddyp/that-line/README.md

-# ThatLine 🎬
+# That Line

 Ever remember a line from a movie but can't place it?
-Stop endlessly searching. **ThatLine** is a simple, AI-powered tool that finds the exact dialogue you're looking for from any subtitle file.
+Stop endlessly searching. **That Line** is a simple, AI-powered tool that finds the exact dialogue you're looking for from any subtitle file.

 ## About The Project

-⋅⋅⋅⋅* Ever know the movie and remember a specific line, but can't find the exact scene?
-Scrubbing through a two-hour film to find one moment is a frustrating experience.
+* **Find any scene, instantly.** Ever know the movie and remember a specific line, but can't find the exact moment?
+ThatLine solves the frustrating experience of scrubbing through a film to find one specific clip.

-⋅⋅⋅⋅* ThatLine is designed to solve this exact problem.
-By uploading the movie's subtitle file (in .srt format), you can instantly search for any dialogue.
-But it's more than just a keyword search.

-⋅⋅⋅⋅* Powered by AI, ThatLine uses semantic search to understand the meaning and context of your query.
-This means you can find the scene even if you only remember the gist of the dialogue, not the exact words.
+* **AI-Powered Semantic Search.** Go beyond simple keyword matching.
+Powered by AI, the app understands the *meaning* and *context* behind your query.
+This means you can find a scene even if you only remember the gist of the dialogue, not the exact words.

-⋅⋅⋅⋅* For movie fans, it's the fastest way to relive a favorite moment.
-For video editors and content creators, it's an essential tool for quickly locating specific clips, saving hours of manual searching.

-Just upload a standard `.srt` subtitle file, type what you remember, and get instant results with timestamps.
+* **Get Timestamps.** Just upload a standard `.srt` subtitle file and type what you remember.
+You'll get instant results that include the exact dialogue and the corresponding timestamps.

+* **Perfect for Creators and Fans.** It's an essential tool for **video editors** trying to quickly locate clips and a fun utility for **movie fans** wanting to relive a favorite moment or settle a debate.

 ### Built With